 As garlic is one of the most popular ingredients in cooking, there are endless recipes including garlic.
 But if you would like the garlic to be the star of the dish, choose a recipe with garlic in the title.
 We may all be familiar with garlic bread and garlic knots, a simple pasta with garlic, and a garlic aioli (mayonnaise), but there are plenty of other dishes from around the world that highlight garlic, from compound butter to cold soups to braised chicken dishes.

 Where to Buy Garlic

-Whole heads of garlic should be kept unpeeled, placed in an open container, and kept away from other foods in a cool, dry place.
-When stored this way, garlic will keep for up to 3 months.
-The jars of garlic in oil should be placed in the refrigerator and will last around 3 months.
+Whole heads of garlic should be kept unpeeled, placed in an open container (like a garlic keeper, a miniature ceramic pot with holes for air circulation), and kept away from other foods in a cool, dry place.
+When stored this way, garlic will keep for up to three months.
+The jars of garlic in oil should be placed in the refrigerator and will last around three months.